Graduate Non-Matriculated (GNM) Status

 The GNM program permits students to attempt a limited number of graduate or advanced undergraduate credits (15 credits maximum) without being admitted as degree seeking student.

-The majority of GNM students attend part-time although full-time enrollment is not prohibited.
+The majority of GNM students attend part-time, although full-time enrollment is not prohibited.
 The advantage of this program is that it allows students to take graduate courses regardless of degree objectives.
-Students whose academic record falls short of the admission criteria may also be advised to enroll as GNM before applying for regular status.

 GNM status includes several important limitations.